core-code/MiscApps/DesktopLyrics-Lite/README.md

 ## Warning:
 DesktopLyrics Lite has been discontinued since 2012 and is completely unsupported.
-Consider upgrading to the much-improved version 2.0 for many new features and support.
+Consider upgrading to the much-improved [version 2.0][6] for many new features and support.

 ## Download Binary:
 https://www.corecode.io/downloads/desktoplyrics_1.3.8.dmg